Discovering Effective Policies for Land-Use Planning with Neuroevolution: Background

 \section{Background}

-\subsection{Evolutionary Surrogate-assisted Prescription}
+The surrogate-assisted evolutionary optimization method used on the project is first outlined below, followed by the project background as the first application of Project Resilience.

+\subsection{Evolutionary~Surrogate-assisted~Prescription}

 Evolutionary Surrogate-assisted Prescription \citep[ESP;][]{francon:gecco20} is an approach for optimizing decision-making in a variety of domains (Figure~\ref{fg:esptriangle}).
-The main idea is that a decision policy can be represented as a neural network, or a set of rules, and a good policy can be discovered through population-based search, i.e.\ using evolutionary computation techniques.
+The main idea is that a decision policy can be represented as a neural network (or in some cases, as a set of rules), and a good policy can be discovered through population-based search, i.e.\ using evolutionary computation techniques, in order to prescribe actions in a given context.
 However, each candidate must be evaluated, which is difficult to do in many real-world applications.
 Therefore, a surrogate model of the world is learned from historical data, predicting how good the resulting outcomes are for each decision in each context.

 More formally, given a set of possible contexts $\mathbb{C}$ and possible actions $\mathbb{A}$, a decision policy $D$ returns a set of actions $A$ to be performed in each context $C$:

 where $C \in \mathbb{C}$ and $A \in \mathbb{A}$.
 For each such $(C,A)$ pair there is a set of outcomes $O(C,A)$, and the Predictor $P_d$ is defined as